sheerun/ava-spec/README.md

   ✔ AVA Spec can look almost like jasmine
   - AVA Spec supports all chaining modifiers!
   ✔ Cash withdrawal.
 Not enough money in ATM
-  ✔ You do not need to use callacks!
+  ✔ You do not need to use callbacks!

   4 tests passed
   1 test skipped